polurupavankumar2007/login-registration-system-cpp/README.md

 # Login and Registration System in C++

-A simple console-based Login and Registration System developed in C++ using file handling.
+A console-based Login and Registration System developed in C++ that allows users to register and log in using their credentials.
+User data is stored using file handling, making it a simple and beginner-friendly authentication project.

+##  Description

+This project demonstrates the implementation of a basic authentication system using C++.
+It allows users to create an account, store credentials in a file, and log in using registered details.
+The project helps beginners understand file handling, functions, loops, conditions, and user authentication concepts.

 ##  Features

 - User Registration
 - User Login
-- File Storage
 - Credential Verification
+- File-Based Data Storage
-- Console-Based Interface
+- Console-Based User Interface
+- Simple and Easy-to-Understand Code

 ##  Technologies Used

 - C++
 - File Handling (`fstream`)
-- Object-Oriented Programming
+- Object-Oriented Programming Concepts
+- Standard Template Library (STL)

 ## Project Structure